beypursulthan/flashcardGerman/README.md

 # flashcardGerman
-A flashcard website to learn the most common 800 or so German words and its meanings.
+A flashcard website to learn the most common German words and its meanings.
-contact: E-mail: johnyaj.joy@gmail.com
+contact: X(twitter): @JOHNYJOY2